Take a break with Mother Nature

 Use the automated pay stations to purchase your one-day pass, or an annual Discover Pass.

-This stunning landscape at the gateway to Puget Sound, with its rich farmland and promising seaport, lured the earliest American pioneers north of the Columbia River to Ebey’s Landing.
-Today Ebey’s Landing National Historical Reserve preserves the historical, agricultural and cultural traditions of both native and Euro-American—while offering spectacular recreational opportunities.
+This stunning landscape at the gateway to Puget Sound, with its rich farmland and promising seaport, lured the earliest American pioneers north of the Columbia River.
+Today Ebey’s Landing National Historical Reserve preserves the historical, agricultural, and cultural traditions of both native and Euro-American—while offering spectacular recreational opportunities.

-Bring your sun hat and jackets.
+Bring your sun hat and jacket.
 You’ll have lots of weather exposure here!
-Park with your pass in the lower lot, or choose to start at the free upper lot.
-More information here.
+Park with your pass in the lower lot, or find a spot in the free upper lot.